 New Mediums — Contemporary work is welcome.
-In the case of work with video, mechanic, or sonic elements, the artist must provide all necessary equipment for the jurors to properly experience the work if it makes it to the second stage (to be viewed by the jurors at the Harlow Gallery), and then that equipment must be available for the full duration of the exhibition if the work is accepted.
+In the case of work with video, mechanic, or sonic elements, the artist must provide all necessary equipment for the jurors to properly experience the work if it makes it to the second stage (to be viewed in person by the juror at the Harlow Art Center), and then that equipment must be available for the full duration of the exhibition if the work is accepted.

 New Work Please — Works submitted must have been created during the last three years.
 Work accepted into a previous juried show , or otherwise shown at the Harlow is not eligible.

 Framing — All 2 dimensional entries, with the exception of oils and acrylics, must be framed with either glass or plexiglass.
 Unframed canvases are fine, as long as they are gallery wrapped (no staples visible).
 Frames and canvases must be wired and ready to hang (ie. with two eye screws and steel wire.
 Sawtooth hangers , “clip” frames or unstable frames will not be accepted.